wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **WooCommerce Integrated**: GetSocial integrates seamlessly with eCommerce.
 Streamline your social share activities for your eCommerce store without handling a single line of code.
 Improve conversion rates, traffic and shares to your online shop.

 * **Price Alert**: Allow your customers to track a product's price.
-By having your visitors receiving an email everytime a price changes, you'll have a great way to increase conversion rate, returning traffic and sales to your online commerce website.
+By having your visitors receiving an email every time a price changes, you'll have a great way to increase conversion rate, returning traffic and sales to your online commerce website.

 <h4>Free Apps & Paid Apps:</h4> Most of our apps are free (and we intent it to keep it that way) but we do have some paid features as well.
 Our <strong>Pro Plan</strong> gives you access to all paid features and costs <u>$9/month</u> or <u>$90/year</u>.
 Join hundreds of other paid users.